StackVista/stackstate-docs/use/metrics/browse-telemetry.md

 {% hint style="warning" %}
 **Take care not to include sensitive data in comments.**

-Comments added to an anomaly will be included in any anomaly feedback data that is sent to StackState.
+Comments added to an anomaly will be included in any anomaly feedback data sent to StackState.
 {% endhint %}

 ## See also